 Grief vs. Bereavement

 Bereavement, while sometimes used interchangeably with grief, typically refers more to the state of loss, or being in grief, whereas grief is the emotions associated with the loss.
 Bereavement literally means to be deprived by death, and so bereavement counseling focuses on grief being experienced due to the death of a person or pet.
 Grief counseling then encompasses the wider range of grief related stress, including diagnosis with a disease or a debilitating injury.

 Grief counseling is often recommended for people experiencing grief resulting from a devastating loss.
 This can range from the death of a loved one, to the loss of a job or a home and social status, to receiving the news of a terminal illness or loss of health.

 Knowing that grief affects not only the emotional responses of a person, but also the behavioral, physical and psychological processes is an important aspect of the counselors’ training.
 Physical responses such as loss of appetite, inability to concentrate, and a change in sleeping patterns, are all completely normal.
 The job of a grief counselor is to help people accept loss, providing them with time to grieve, and to get back to leading a happy life.

 A person’s level of cognitive development greatly affects his or her ability to process grief, how he or she is affected by grief, and what steps he or she needs to take to achieve mental health.
-Children do not have the experience or emotional tools to process grief in the same way adults do; and their likelihood for long-term trauma is greater. (see Childhood Developmental Psychology).
+Children do not have the experience or emotional tools to process grief in the same way adults do; and their likelihood for long-term trauma is greater.
+For more information see Childhood Developmental Psychology.